David Weisburd, Ph.D. | Curriculum Vitae

 Matthew Nelson is currently a doctoral student in the Criminology, Law, and Society Department at George Mason University and a graduate research assistant at the Center for Evidence-Based Crime Policy.
 He received a M.A. in Criminal Justice from the Pennsylvania State University in 2011.
 His research interests include evidence-based crime interventions, crime and place, experimental methods, and program evaluation.

-Jordan Nichols is currently a doctoral student and a formal Presidential Scholar in the Department of Criminology, Law and Society.
+Jordan Nichols is a doctoral student in the Department of Criminology, Law and Society.
 She received her M.A. in Criminology from the Department in December 2016.
 Her research interests include policing, homeland security, and evidence-based policy.
 Jordan is currently working on policing and security projects within the Center.

 Amber Scherer, M.A. | Curriculum Vitae